×

 • Lengthy free trial for the paid version

-The for-cost version of Nagios Core, Nagios XI, has automatic device discovery that automatically configures itself and all of its supported addons.
-In addition, the user interface in XI is far superior, and it has far better reporting features, capacity planning assistance, and a variety of other additional versions.
 Nagios XI is made to run on Redhat Linux and CentOS.
 If you’re running Windows, you’ll need to use Hyper-V or VMware to help you.
 The Nagios XI dashboard(or Operations Screen as they call it) will provide you with a high-level view of your overall network as well as allow you to dig deeper into any specific device on it.
-Although Nagios Core is possibly the best free system monitoring tool, as with all other free tools, you have to think about whether you have the time to invest in learning it.
-With Nagios, you can always learn Core and jump to XI later.

-With that being said, Nagios Core is notoriously difficult to use without the technical know-how.
-Nagios XI is also only available on Linux, forcing you to use a virtual machine to run it on Windows.
+You can always learn Core and jump to XI later.
+With that being said, Nagios XI is also only available on Linux, forcing you to use a virtual machine to run it on Windows.
 However, the tool does feature a long extended trial of 60 days.

 Closing Words

-Selecting a system monitoring tool can be difficult.
-With so many on the market, it’s difficult to separate the good from the bad.
-So we’ve tried to isolate the cream of the corp in this list, trying to include something for every kind of business.
-While all six of these tools are excellent, each of them excels at something a little bit different.
-But, as always, we’ve tried to ensure that the number 1 pick is one you can’t go wrong as the SolarWinds Server & Application Monitor is an excellent choice for system monitoring as long as you’ve got the budget for it.
-Each of these tools could be the best tool for you, depending on your needs.
-For example, if you’re an MSP, then look no further than Atera.
-On the other hand, if you value customizability in function and pricing, the PRTG is an excellent choice.
-If you’re looking for a middle-ground solution, Datadog is ready to provide it.
-Meanwhile, if you’re looking for a free solution with a paid, more streamlined version, Nagios Core and Xi are there for you.
+While all of these tools are excellent, each of them excels at something a little bit different.
+But, as always, we’ve tried to ensure that the number 1 pick is one you can’t go wrong with.
+In this case, Atera stands out for managed service providers, combining remote monitoring, multi-site coverage, and MSP-oriented features in a single cloud-based RMM platform.
+Each of these tools could still be the best tool for you, depending on your needs.
+If you value customizability in function and pricing, PRTG Network Monitor is an excellent choice.
+If you’re looking for a middle-ground solution, Datadog fits that role.
+Meanwhile, if you’re looking for a free solution with a paid, more streamlined version, Nagios Core and Nagios XI are there for you.

 What is your favorite system monitoring tool?